andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-10-My-process-and-goals-for-writing-in-this-blog.md

 ### Purpose
 Getting more writing experience for
 * the skill of getting my point across _quicker_
-* affecting more people than usual (that is _if_ I make a goal out of making this blog popular in the future)
 * creating a thought-archive which I can analyze, and improve upon my thought processes.
 I think that the ability to write down thoughts is the first major artificial brain augmentation; it would be a shame not to use it.

 ### Process